 - Hilary Laney – Owner and CEO at Evia Events

-What does it take to create the career you want?
-It’s no secret that the world of work has changed, and we’re shifting toward an ever more entrepreneurial, self-reliant, work-from-wherever-you-are economy.
+This book offers insights from the world’s top entrepreneurs on how to start, launch, and build a successful venture.
+The world of work has changed, and we’re shifting toward an ever more entrepreneurial, self-reliant, work-from-wherever-you-are economy.
 That can be a liberating force, and many professionals dream of becoming independent, whether by starting their own businesses, becoming consultants or freelancers, or developing a sideline.
-But there’s a major obstacle professionals face when they contemplate taking the leap: how to actually make money doing what they love… Read more
+But there’s a major obstacle professionals face when they contemplate taking the leap: how to actually make money doing what they love.

-The Business Idea Factory is an effective and easy-to-use system for creating successful business ideas.
+The Business Idea Factory presents an easy-to-use system for creating successful business ideas.
 It is based on 10 years of research into idea-generation techniques used by the world’s best scientists, artists, CEOs, entrepreneurs and innovators.
-The book is entertaining to read, has plenty of stories and offers bits of wisdom necessary to increase the quantity and quality of ideas that you create multiple times.
-Once you begin applying strategies described in this book, you will create successful business ideas regularly and make your life more adventurous.
-You will realize that there are few things that can bring as much joy and success in business as the moment when an excellent idea comes to your head….
-Read more
+The book contains stories and bits of wisdom necessary to increase the quantity and quality of new ideas.
+The strategies are aimed at finding successful business ideas and making life more adventurous.

 FAQ CHEAT SHEET: Finding New Business Ideas & Choosing Areas of Expertise